 The sign-in method you are trying to use isn’t allowed.
 For more info, contact your network administrator.

-Here are some important notes regarding logon restriction policies:
+Here are some important points to consider when implementing logon restriction policies in AD:

-- Don’t apply these policies to restrict access to the servers or AD domain controllers;
+- Don’t use these policies to restrict access to member servers or AD domain controllers (How to allow non-admin users to access domain controllers over RDP).

-- Don’t enable these Group Policies through built-in GPOs: Default Domain Policy or Default Domain Controllers Policy;
+- Don’t enable these settings via the built-in GPOs: Default Domain Policy or Default Domain Controllers Policy

-- Don’t forget about service accounts (including gMSA), that can be used to run services on computers (servers);
+- Remember about service accounts (including gMSA), which can be used to run services on computers.

 - Don’t apply GPOs that restrict local logon to the entire domain.
-Link them only to the specific OUs;
+Only link them to the specific OUs.

 5 comments